Three Men in a Boat: Other works of literature

 In 1891, Three Women in One Boat: A River Sketch by Constance MacEwen was published.
 This book relates the journey of three young university women who set out to emulate the river trip in Three Men in a Boat in an effort to raise the spirits of one of them, who is about to be expelled from university.
-To take the place of Montmorency, they bring a cat called Tintoretto.
+They bring a cat called Tintoretto in place of Montmorency.

 P. G. Wodehouse mentions the Plaster of Paris trout in his 1910 novel Psmith in the City.
 Psmith's boss, while delivering a political speech, pretends to have personally experienced a succession of men claiming to have caught a fake trout.
 Psmith interrupts the speech to "let him know that a man named Jerome had pinched his story."

 Three Men in a Boat is referenced in the 1956 parody novel on mountaineering, The Ascent of Rum Doodle, where the head porter Bing is said to spend "much of his leisure immersed in a Yogistani translation of it."

 In Have Space Suit—Will Travel, by Robert A. Heinlein (1958), the main character's father is an obsessive fan of the book, and spends much of his spare time repeatedly re-reading it.